joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 sam delete --stack-name TarotCardDrawApp --region "$AWS_REGION"
 ```

-## Alternative Deployment Versions
+## Alternative Deployment Ports

-There is a cross platform command line version (sorry, no illustrations!) available with binaries packaged for various operating systems - see [tarot-card-shuffle-draw](https://github.com/joshuamkite/tarot-card-shuffle-draw)
+There is a cross platform command line port (sorry, no illustrations!) available with binaries packaged for various operating systems - see [tarot-card-shuffle-draw](https://github.com/joshuamkite/tarot-card-shuffle-draw)

-There is a dockerised version with accompanying Helm chart that can be run in plain docker or installed on Kubernetes - see [tarot-card-shuffle-draw-web](https://github.com/joshuamkite/tarot-card-shuffle-draw-web).
+There is a dockerised port with accompanying Helm chart that can be run in plain docker or installed on Kubernetes - see [tarot-card-shuffle-draw-web](https://github.com/joshuamkite/tarot-card-shuffle-draw-web).
 A pre-built Docker image accompanies each release on [GitHub Container Registry](https://github.com/joshuamkite/tarot-card-shuffle-draw-web/pkgs/container/tarot-card-shuffle-draw-web%2Ftarot_shuffle_draw)